Deaf Way NZ

 Country Information

-The Need
+The Need in 2026

-There is a significant social need to address inequities faced by the Deaf and hard of hearing community in New Zealand.
-Challenges include a lack of awareness and understanding of effective communication, which affects access to health services, education, workplaces, and community support.
-Issues such as inadequate interpreter booking and misunderstandings regarding English literacy levels exacerbate these problems.
-The Deaf and hard of hearing community, including Māori Deaf individuals, often experience barriers to accessing essential services and fully participating in society.
+The social need is addressing inequities faced by the Deaf and hard of hearing community in New Zealand, stemming from a lack of awareness and understanding in communication.
+This affects access to health services, education, workplaces, and community support, with issues like inadequate interpreter booking and misunderstanding of English literacy levels exacerbating the problem.

 The Project We Fund